whblondeau/gyre/finding_flotsam.md

 What she saw was Oko—Oko, the Bhalong who had sat by when the unfortunate Hagga Sha had mocked her about feeding Belladonna to the Slink—gripping the little cat tightly in her monstrous hands.
 The Captain was approaching, with a partly-disguised eagerness, her Slink on a long lead.

 Rahifa’s brilliance was in prompt action, not thought.
 She drew her knife and waited around the side of the deckhouse.
-Listening… waiting...
+Listening… waiting…

 Belladonna squalled in fury and terror, clawing and biting at Oko, writhing without effect in her iron grip.
 The Slink prowled lazily forward, its great jaws slavering, tail lashing.
 Oko watched it narrowly, clearly waiting to judge the time to throw the little animal to the monster.